 Rotating list widget in JavaScript

 I give the name "rotating list" to an object <select> combined with a button to change the selected list item, without having to show the list.
-I had to invent a name because I have so far found nothing similar on the web (apart in some Ajax Frameworks).
+A new name has to be invented because I have so far found nothing similar on the web (apart in some Ajax Frameworks).

 The rotating list does not detract anything to a dropdown list, it is the same form object plus an associated button to change the displayed and thus selected item.